GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 ### Enabling the application for the Cloud Debugger

-First you need to connect your Github repository to the Google Cloud Source Repository so that the Cloud Debu8gger can see your source code.
+First you need to connect your Github repository to the Google Cloud Source Repository so that the Cloud Debugger can see your source code.
 This happens inside a web browser.

 ### Setting up a Cloud Debug Configuration